ScottLogic/blog/_posts/2022-05-03-beyond-the-hype-multicloud.md

 title: Beyond the Hype - Is multi-cloud a myth?
 date: 2022-05-03 00:00:00 Z
 categories:
-- ceberhardt
 - Podcast
 summary: In this month’s episode, we talk multi-cloud.
 This is a challenging topic, even the first step—nailing down what the term actually means—isn’t easy.
 How does it differ from hybrid-cloud or poly-cloud?
 Does the term refer to the deployment approach for a single application or an entire organisation?
 author: ceberhardt
 contributors:
 - jheward